-- 1 The Judge may introduce a standard at any time after the number of competitors who have completed the course exceeds the number of prizes (including additional prizes awarded in accordance with Rule 76.5). - 2 In competitions judged under Table A, the standard will be set in the form of a number of faults which must not be less than the score of the competitor who would receive the lowest prize if no further competitors were to complete the course after the introduction of the standard.
+- 2 A competitor who decides to retire must signal his/her intention to the Judge by raising his hand or whip.
+It is the rider's responsibility to ensure the Judges have seen the signal to retire, retiring without clearly signalling to the judges will incur elimination. - 3 Standards - 1 Only in exceptional circumstances and with the prior authorisation of the Chief Executive or the National Director of Sport may the Judge introduce a standard at any time after the number of competitors who have completed the course exceeds the number of prizes (including additional prizes awarded in accordance with Rule 76.5). - 2 In competitions judged under Table A, the standard will be set in the form of a number of faults which must not be less than the score of the competitor who would receive the lowest prize if no further competitors were to complete the course after the introduction of the standard.
 Provided this criterion is maintained, the standard may be reduced progressively during the course of the competition. - 3 In competitions judged under Table C, the standard will be set as a time one second in excess of the total time of the competitor who would receive the lowest prize if no further competitors were to complete the course after the introduction of the standard. - 4 In a qualifying competition in which the number to qualify or to receive qualifying points exceeds the number of prizes, care must be taken not to prejudice the qualification by the premature introduction of a standard. - 5 Standards should not normally be introduced in pony competitions nor in competitions confined to horses that have not won £100 or to those which have not won any lesser amount.
-A standard of less than eight faults must not be introduced in such competitions under Table A. - 6 Once a standard has been introduced the Judge will retire any competitor as soon as his score or time exceeds the standard. - 4 In the absence of a standard, the Judge may at his/her discretion retire any competitor who has no chance of winning a prize and whose continued presence in the arena is holding up the progress of the competition unduly. - 5 Before leaving the arena, a competitor who retires or is retired following a refusal or run-out, may make up to two attempts to jump any single obstacle in the arena in the direction indicated on the course plan.
+A standard of less than eight faults must not be introduced in such competitions under Table A. - 6 Once a standard has been introduced the Judge will retire any competitor as soon as his score or time exceeds the standard. - 7 Where a standard is introduced and at each point that the standard is changed/reduced, it must be clearly announced to the competitors to ensure they fully understand and accept the terms before continuing with the competition. - 8 Where a standard is introduced and at each point that the standard is changed/reduced, the remaining competitors will be entitled to withdraw from the competition and will be entitled to a full refund of the entry fee.

+- 4 In the absence of a standard, the Judge may at his/her discretion retire any competitor who has no chance of winning a prize and whose continued presence in the arena is holding up the progress of the competition unduly. - 5 Before leaving the arena, a competitor who retires or is retired following a refusal or run-out, may make up to two attempts to jump any single obstacle in the arena in the direction indicated on the course plan.